TnTech-ECE/F25_Team4_SmartGolfVisor/Reports/Team Contract Specification.md

 - **Responsibilities:**
   - Checks and Balances
-  - Will assume team leader responsibilities when team leader cannot attend
+  - Will assume team leader responsibilities if team leader cannot attend meetings
-  - Can only talk with Pitbull voice
-  - Must say "Assistant Team Leader"
+  - Must address himself as "Assistant Team Leader"
-- **Powers Granted:**
-  - Super Speed

 - **Expectation Changes:**
   -   In addition to regular duties, the Assistant to the Team Leader will assist the Team Leader with handling organizational tasks but remains equally responsible for project work.